nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `addtask l/sew buttons onto blazer d/20 August 2021 t/SO1` adds the task to the application if there is an order with the id of SO1.
+* `addtask l/sew buttons onto blazer d/20 August 2021 t/SO1` adds the task to SalesNote if there is an order with the id of SO1.
 * `addtask l/sew buttons onto blazer d/20 Aug 2021` (the tasktag can be omitted)
 * `addtask l/sew buttons onto blazer d/2021/08/18`